bernhardAxonIvy/doc/source/designer-guide/cms/editors.rst

 Editors
 =======

-The content management system can be viewed and edited in the Axon Ivy Designer.
+The content management system can be viewed and edited in the |ivy-designer|.

 .. _cms-view: